-The Local Plan 2040 does not allocate any new sites for employment-related uses, relying instead on a strategy of intensification and modernisation at existing employment sites and in the city and district centres.
-The Employment Land Needs Assessment demonstrates that this approach will lead to sufficient employment land coming forward within the plan to meet the city's employment needs to 2040.
+The Local Plan 2042 does not allocate any new sites for employment-related uses, relying instead on a strategy of intensification and modernisation at existing employment sites.
+The Local Plan 2042 seeks to protect larger employment sites while enabling a flexible approach within the city and district centres to support a wide range of appropriate uses.